beetle-cat-100-logo

 • Waldo Howland (Concordia) purchased the right to build the wooden Beetle Cat boat from Carl Beetle and turned the production over to Palmer Scott’s yard in New Bedford.
 Leo Telesmanick was shop foreman for Palmer Scott at the time and was put in charge of building the boat.

 • Palmer Scott retired and closed down the boat shop in New Bedford.
-Concordia built a new shop across from Padanaram harbor from South wharf location and relocated the Beetle Cat to the new location on Smith Neck Road in 1960.
+Concordia built a new shop across from Padanaram harbor from South wharf location and relocated the Beetle Cat boat to the new location on Smith Neck Road in 1960.

-• Charlie York purchased the rights for the Beetle Cat from Concordia in 1993 and formed Beetle Inc.
+• Charlie York purchased the rights for the Beetle Cat boat from Concordia in 1993 and formed Beetle Inc.

 John Beetle 1855 -1928 (72)